Open water swimming at the 2025 World Aquatics Championships – Men's 5 km: Race

 The race consisted of three laps of a course off the coast of Palawan Beach, Sentosa.
 It was held on 18 July at 10:00 SGT.
-Unlike in most 5 km open water races, athletes were allowed to feed during the race to stay hydrated in the warm water.
+Unlike in most 5 km open water races, athletes were allowed to ingest sustenance during the race to stay hydrated in the warm water.

 Hungary's Dávid Betlehem took the lead early in the race.
 He held his lead through the first lap and skipped the feeding station at the end of that lap to further increase his lead.
 Over the second lap he was caught up by Wellbrock and Paltrinieri.
 When he was caught up, he dropped to third, settling behind Paltrinieri in second and Wellbrock in first.
 By the end of lap two, Wellbrock was in first with a two-second lead on Paltrinieri in second.
 Betlehem was in third, France's Marc-Antoine Olivier was in fourth, and Italy's Marcello Guidi was in fifth.

 A pack of swimmers stayed behind Wellbrock over the start of the second lap, and Wellbrock extended his lead from them going into the final turn.
 On the second-to-last buoy, Paltrinieri broke free of the chasing pack and began trying to catch Wellbrock.
 He was unable to, though, and Wellbrock won with a time of 57:26.4.
 Paltrinieri finished second with 57:29.3, and Olivier finished third with 57:30.4.

 Wellbrock's win earned him his second gold of the Championships, since he won the 10 km event earlier in the programme, and it was Paltrinieri's second silver, as he placed second in the 10 km.
 It was Wellbrock's third time winning this event at the World Championships, and it was his eighth World Championship gold medal.
 It was Paltrinieri's eighteenth World Championship medal.

 The water was warm—reported to be 30.3 C—and the air was warm and humid.
-After the race, Paltrinieri said "It's so hot.
+After the race, Paltrinieri said, "It's so hot.
 These conditions are one of the toughest I've ever raced in", and Wellbrock said during the Championships: "The conditions here are tough, everybody knows it’s hot outside, and the water temperature is crazy, close to 31 degrees."
 CNA reported that the conditions were better than in the 10 km race.